 According to Guido Strunk, an expert in complexity, crises occur exactly between the breaking of established orders and new directions for the future.
 Crises are not merely barriers to overcoming the present; they are catalysts for change and energisers (Werther-Pietsch, ZFAS 2023, see in The NSM Library).
 To make decisions with incomplete information, it is necessary to develop options and seek innovative solutions, inspired by Kelsen's idealist "ought to be," through Kissinger's pragmatic "is," to Koskenniemi's middle ground.

-We are a collective of scholars from universities, think tanks, diplomatic circles, and international organizations, focused on the evolving dynamics of international relations, the actual shifts in geopolitical power, and their effects on global cooperation and legal frameworks.
-Our platform is committed to projecting the future of international relations.
+We are a platform of scholars from universities, think tanks, diplomatic circles, and international organisations, focused on evolving dynamics of international relations, actual shifts in geopolitical power, and their effects on global cooperation and legal frameworks.

-It is imperative to identify new drivers of change, evolving alliances and interest groups, along with the analysis of changing needs and conditions.
-Special emphasis is placed on social change and the information society.
-The tangible impacts of the climate crisis and significant technological advancements are highlighted and examined.
-In essence, the focus is on crisis management, particularly within the realms of peace and conflict studies, the resilience of the multilateral system, and the implications stemming from the progressive erosion of international law (see Mission Statement).
+It is imperative to identify new drivers of change, alliances and interest groups, along with the analysis of changing needs and conditions.
+Special emphasis is given to social change, the information society, impacts of climate crisis, technological advancements/AI, crisis management and conflict prevention, particularly on peace and conflict studies, the erosion of international law and the resilience of the multilateral system (see Mission Statement, IDEA State of Democracy Report 2024).
+Among those who engage constructively is the Team Europe Democracy with workstreams in the fields of rule of law, media, and digital society.

 New alliances and interest groups are being identified and changing framework conditions are analysed with particular attention to the information society, the consequences of the climate crisis and the significant technological advancements we are facing.
 In summary, the emphasis is on crisis management, specifically regarding peace and conflicts, the strengths and weaknesses of the multilateral system, democracies, and the implications of the growing erosion of international law (refer to mission statement).